neurogen-dev/NeuroAPI/.github/README_EN.md

 #### 4. Download the repository by opening the command line in the folder where you want to place NeuroGPT and typing the following command:
 `git clone https://github.com/Em1tSan/NeuroGPT.git`
 * Open `NeuroGPT` folder and run `start` file.
 It will create a virtual environment, install dependencies, and launch the program.
-  * The program automatically checks for updates with each launch
+  * The program automatically checks for updates with each launch.
 ### Running API endpoint
 * Open `NeuroGPT` folder and run `start_endpoint` file.
-  * The program automatically checks for updates with each launch
+  * The program automatically checks for updates with each launch.
 * API endpoint will be available at: `http://127.0.0.1:1337/`